maltsev-dev/maltsev-dev.github.io/content/rust_firmware_size.md

 +++
-title = "Critical Compression of Embedded Firmware" date = "2025-05-29"
+title = "Critical Compression of Embedded Firmware: Understanding cargo size and Linker Strategies in Rust" date = "2025-05-29"

 [taxonomies]
 tags = ["rust", "embedded"]
 +++

-In this article I want to look at `cargo size` input.
+In embedded Rust development, minimizing the size of the compiled firmware is essential due to the limited memory resources of microcontrollers.
-Touch on linker scripts.
+This article explores how to analyze binary sizes using the `cargo size` tool, the structure of ELF binaries produced during compilation, and the importance of linker scripts in controlling memory layout.

-And identify working strategies for optimizing binary file size in embedded Rust projects.
+🟠 Focusing on the ARM Cortex-M0 target, we will discuss practical strategies to optimize and compress firmware for resource-constrained embedded systems.

 <!-- more -->
 ---